What’s the Difference Between Training How To Sell and Just Telling?

 That's like, "Here, let me show you a movie.
 Now, go and make a movie."
 Showing or just exposing employees to learning how to build rapport and sell isn't training.
 Without practice, the learner can understand what is taught but not use it because they haven't altered their behavior.

 We've got to get out of this idea that training is a one and done.
 Training has to be done until the learner is proficient.

 Checkout My Retail Sales Training Online Primer

-We also have to stop looking at training as something that is bad.
+We also have to stop looking at taking training courses is something that is bad.

 Training is something that's good because if you get trained well enough, you forget the training.
-You don't have to think about it twice.
+You don't have to think about the sales strategies twice.

-I think that's what you expect your employees to do but because you've only exposed them to something like a handout or you came up with some little acronym, you think your job is done.
+I think that's how you expect your employees to perform but because you've only exposed them to a sales process in a handout or you came up with some acronym to represent your retail sales strategies, you think your job is done.

 You should certainly checkout my SalesRX.com but just taking the lessons isn't enough.
 Then you're going to have to practice it.
 You're going to role play it safely, out of the way of other people, so they get quick wins and they feel more confident.